Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Supports of Mindscape-Aware Capabilities in Broader Research Fields

 \section{Supports of Mindscape-Aware Capabilities in Broader Research Fields}

-We show that the existence and our discussed advantages of the mindscape-aware capability are supported by various research on human memory in psychological and neuroscience research.
+We show that the existence and advantages of mindscape-aware capabilities are supported by research on human memory in psychology and neuroscience.

-\paragraph{Supports in Psychology} First, the existence of mindscape-aware capability traces back to the concept of schema \cite{bartlett1932remembering} and aligns closely with the principles of Fuzzy-Trace Theory (FTT; \citealt{reyna1995fuzzy}).
-Specifically, the schema serves as an integrated structure of a given topic.
-When activated, it guides attention and limits interpretive possibilities during information processing.
-The FTT theory posits that human memory encodes experiences at two complementary levels: verbatim traces that preserve surface details and gist traces that capture the abstract, meaning-based structure of knowledge.
-When individuals encounter new information related to a familiar topic, it is typically the gist-level representation that is reactivated, providing a global semantic scaffold that constrains interpretation, retrieval, and reasoning.
-Our mindscape-aware framework is a computational implementation of gist-based cognition and an approximation of the abstract information in schema, in the context of complex reasoning and retrieval-augmented systems.
+\paragraph{Supports in Psychology} The existence of mindscape-aware capability traces back to the concept of schema~\cite{bartlett1932remembering} and aligns with Fuzzy-Trace Theory (FTT; \citealt{reyna1995fuzzy}).
+Schemas provide integrated structures for familiar topics, guiding attention and constraining interpretation during information processing.
+FTT further posits that human memory encodes experiences at two complementary levels: verbatim traces that preserve surface details and gist traces that capture abstract, meaning-based structure.
+When new information relates to a familiar topic, gist-level representations are reactivated, providing a global semantic scaffold for interpretation, retrieval, and reasoning.
+Our mindscape-aware framework can be viewed as a computational approximation of such gist-based cognition in retrieval-augmented reasoning systems.

-Second, our discussed advantages of the mindscape-aware capability are grounded in the Encoding Specificity Principle~\cite{tulving1973encoding}, which lies in the core of psychological research on memory.
-The principle states that when a familiar topic or task reappears, the reinstatement of its original contextual pattern reactivates the corresponding memory network, thereby enhancing retrieval effectiveness and interpretive coherence.
+The advantages of mindscape-aware capability are also related to the Encoding Specificity Principle~\cite{tulving1973encoding}.
+This principle states that reinstating the original contextual pattern of a familiar topic or task can reactivate the corresponding memory network, thereby improving retrieval effectiveness and interpretive coherence.

-\paragraph{Supports in Neuroscience} The theory of MiA capabilities has a solid empirical basis in neuroscience research.
-First and most importantly, the existence of mindscape-aware abilities is directly characterized by the \emph{controlled semantic cognition (CSC)} framework \cite{ralph2017neural}, which posits that conscious cognition is constrained and guided by globally integrated semantic knowledge, ensuring that thought unfolds within a coherent knowledge framework.
+\paragraph{Supports in Neuroscience} Mindscape-aware capabilities are also supported by neuroscience research.
+The \emph{controlled semantic cognition (CSC)} framework~\cite{ralph2017neural} suggests that cognition is guided by globally integrated semantic knowledge, allowing thought to unfold within a coherent knowledge framework.